Ka-I-Chan/Ka-I-Chan.github.io/index.md

 In my daily life, I have a strong interest in trying various sports, with powerlifting being a particular focus.
 I'm also passionate about music.
 I used to play the piano and guitar and was a percussion member in the Tsinghua University Symphonic Band.

-## Working in Progress

-- Under review for _CHI 2024_ as the first author
-- Under review for _Internation Journal of Human Computer Studies_ as the third author

 {% include_relative _includes/projects.md %}

 <!-- ## Collaboration -->